WislaCode

 API‑First Approach

-Adopting an API-first approach is essential for the success of Open Banking, enabling seamless data exchange between different services.
-By prioritizing APIs in the development process, banks can:
+Adopting an API‑first approach is essential for the success of Open Banking, enabling seamless data exchange between different services.
+By prioritising APIs in the development process, banks can:

 • Enhance Scalability: APIs are designed to handle increasing user demands as the ecosystem grows.

-• Improve Reliability: APIs facilitate seamless service connections without the need for centralized data exchange.
+• Improve Reliability: APIs facilitate seamless service connections without the need for centralised data exchange.

 • Increase Flexibility: Changes made to one API service won’t disrupt the entire ecosystem, allowing for continuous improvement and adaptation.